 JOHN: And Victor has arrived with his wife, Athena, and they have come to go to seminary, and Victor was telling me this morning he’d been praying about that for quite a while, and finally, the Lord opened the door.
-He was working for the Governor of Missouri, who was killed in the plane crash recently, and working for a governor is a wonderful thing, but preaching is a higher calling, right?
+He was working for the governor of Missouri, who was killed in a plane crash recently, and working for a governor is a wonderful thing, but preaching is a higher calling, right?

-QUESTIONER: That's right.
+QUESTIONER: That’s right, that’s right.

 QUESTIONER: Well, I told you I wanted some friends.